 There are basically two basic methods that you can use for measuring internal consistency these are:

 - Average inter-item correlation: It is basically a technique that you can utilize for assessing a similar construct.
 You need to first compute the correlation between outcomes of all possible pairs and then you need to perform a calculation for finding an average.

 - Split half reliability: By using the random technique you can divide a set of measures into two sets.
 After performing a test on all the sets of respondents, you should compute the correlation between different sets of responses.

-It has been concluded from the above is that considering research designed methodology is very helpful in relation to determine the kind of reliability applicable to your research.
-Other acts that have been discovering that decisions related to types of reliability to be sue in research are based on types of research and methods.
+It has been concluded from the above is that considering research designed methodology is very helpful in relation to determining the kind of reliability applicable to your research.
+Other acts that have been discovered that decisions related to types of reliability to be sued in research are based on types of research and methods.